kokkos/kokkos-core-wiki/docs/source/API/core/Graph.rst

 Diamond, caring about `exec`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create a simple diamond-like graph, caring about execution space instances.
+No closure.

 This use case demonstrates how a graph can be created without a closure, and how it could look like in the future.
 It also focuses on where steps occur.